Random walks on $\mathrm{Homeo}(S^1)$

 \subsection{Behaviour of random walks on $\mathrm{Homeo}(S^1)$}

 \begin{proof}[Proof of Theorem \ref{distribution}]~

-If we are in the first case of Proposition \ref{alternative}, then the result is a direct consequence of Proposition \ref{finite} and \ref{Furstenberg}.
+If we are in the first case of Corollary \ref{alternative}, then the result is a direct consequence of Proposition \ref{finite} and \ref{adhe}.
 If not, then we are in the second case since $G$ has no finite orbit.
-That means that $G$ is semiconjugated to a minimal semigroup of isometries, and it is classical in this case that the stationary probability measure is unique: assuming, up to a conjugation that $G$ is a semigroup of isometries acting minimally,if $\mu_1$ and $\mu_2$ are two ergodic stationary probabilities, one can find Birkhoff's points of $\mu_1$ and $\mu_2$ arbitrary close, and then the trajectories of these points stays close, so that $\mu_1$ and $\mu_2$ are themselves arbitrarily close, hence equal.
-Thus, Theorem \ref{distribution} remains valid in this case. \end{proof}
+That means that $G$ is semiconjugated to a minimal semigroup of isometries, and it is classical in this case that the stationary probability measure is unique: assuming up to the semiconjugation that $G$ is a semigroup of isometries acting minimally, if $\mu_1$ and $\mu_2$ are two ergodic stationary probabilities, one can find Birkhoff's points of $\mu_1$ and $\mu_2$ arbitrarily close, and then the trajectories of these points remain close, so that $\mu_1$ and $\mu_2$ are themselves arbitrarily close, hence equal.
+Thus the statinary probability measure $\mu$ is unique, and the convergence of $\frac{1}{N}\sum_{n=0}^{N-1}\delta_{f_{\omega}^n(x)}$ toward $\mu$ is for exemple a consequence of Proposition \ref{cluster}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{law}]~